FALL IN LOVE WITH ETHICAL

 Why transparency matters.

 My favorite thing about Everlane?
 You can see where your purchases are being made.
-I don't mean just the city - I mean the FACTORY ITSELF and the working conditions of those making your items.
-For instance, HERE is the factory where my white, t-shirt dress was made.
+I don't mean just the city - I mean the factory itself.
+And the working conditions of those making your items.
+See for yourself, HERE is the factory where my white, t-shirt dress was made.